iGerman00/koutube/API.md

 - `shorts`: Treats the video as shorts.
 - `stock`: Embed the regular YouTube embed.

-## Response Schema
+## Schema

 The API returns a JSON object with the following fields.
 Note that fields may be `null` if not applicable to the content type or not available.

-Additionally, fields might be like when YouTube Music links return no image URL.
+Fields might be empty strings ("") like when YouTube Music links return no image URL.

 A lot of fields are strings, not numbers - check types on your side because it's too much effort to fix all that 🤷‍♂️.

 Real example:
 ```json